xlab-classes/cse442-spring2022-team-terms-co/README.md

         - type "completed"

 _5) View all tasks_\
-        - type "view" to view all tasks
+        - type "view" to view all tasks and their IDs

 _6) Ask for help with commands_\
         - type "help" for assistance with commands